 Academic appointmentsAssociate Professor (adjunct) in the Department of Sociology and Social Policy, School of Social and Political Sciences at the University of Sydney, Australia.
 Professor Bogais is a specialist lecturer and an accredited research supervisor (PhDs, Masters).
-He holds Associate positions with: Center for International Security Studies (CISS), and Sydney Asia Pacific Migration Centre (SAPMiC)
+He holds an Associate position with the Center for International Security Studies (CISS).

 - Senior Associate and Expert Adviser - Centre for Strategic and International Studies (CSIS), Southeast Asia Program, Washington DC, U.S.

 - Expert (Non-resident) - Middle East Institute - Middle East - Asia Project, Washington DC, U.S. (MEI/MAP)

 - Expert on Southeast Asia: Wissenschaftszentrum Berlin für Sozialforschung (WZB) - WZB Berlin Social Science Center, Berlin